 “My problem with tinfoil hats is that conspiracy theories are almost always utter nonsense.”

-All of this boils down to the risks of using randomesque numbers generated by others, rather than true random numbers created by yourself.
+All of this boils down to the risks of using randomesque numbers created by others, rather than true random numbers generated by yourself.